Peranakan Chinese: Political affinity

 Many Peranakan were active in trade and considered supportive of continued European rule in Malaysia and Indonesia.
 Peranakans often played the role of middleman of the British and the Chinese, or the Chinese and Malays, because they were mostly English educated and spoke Malay more fluently than newer Chinese immigrants.

 By the middle of the twentieth century, most Peranakan were English or Dutch-educated at Western-style institutions.
 Peranakans readily embraced Western culture and education as a means to advance economically thus administrative and civil service posts were often filled by prominent Straits Chinese.
 Many in the community chose to convert to Christianity due to its perceived prestige and proximity to the preferred company of British and Dutch officials.

 The Peranakan community thereby became very influential in Malacca and Singapore and were known also as the King's Chinese due to their loyalty to the British Crown.
 Because of their interaction with different cultures and languages, most Peranakans were (and still are) trilingual, being able to converse in Chinese, Malay, and English.
 Common vocations were as merchants, traders, and general intermediaries between China, Malaya and the West; the latter were especially valued by the British and Dutch.

 Things started to change in the first half of the 20th century, with some Peranakans starting to support Malaysian and Indonesian independence.

 In Indonesia three Chinese communities started to merge and become active in the political scene.

 They were also among the pioneers of Indonesian newspapers.
 In their fledgling publishing companies, they published their own political ideas along with contributions from other Indonesian writers.
 In November 1928, the Chinese weekly Sin Po (新報 (xīn bào)) was the first paper to openly publish the text of the national anthem Indonesia Raya.
 On occasion, those involved in such activities ran a concrete risk of imprisonment or even of their lives, as the Dutch colonial authorities banned nationalistic publications and activities.

 Chinese were active in supporting the independence movement during the 1940s Japanese occupation, when the all but the so-called "Overseas Chinese Association", or residents of Chinese ancestry (華僑中會 (Huáqiáo Zhōnghuì)) were banned by the Japanese military authorities.
 Some notable pro-independence activists were Siauw Giok Tjhan, Liem Koen Hian, and Yap Tjwan Bing, a member of Panitia Persiapan Kemerdekaan Indonesia, who in the 1960s became a citizen of the United States.

+Chinese cultural Influence on Southeast Asian Muslims

+Muslim Southeast Asians adopted Chinese symbols like the colour yellow for royals, including Malays, Javanese and Moros.

+One Dutch mentioned "yellow Chinese belts which only the Javanese will buy."

+Malays and Dayaks in Borneo did not use milk or dairy probably due to Chinese influence.

+Malays adopted the Chinese zodiac.
+The Dragon (Loong) is normally equated with the nāga but it is sometimes called Big Snake (ular besar) while the Snake sign is called Second Snake (ular sani).
+This is also recorded in a 19th-century manuscript compiled by John Leyden.